Chair for Public Health and Health Services Research

 Contact: Jan Stratil

-Scientific expert committees in public health policymaking during the COVID-19 pandemic in Germany: A document analysis (under review)
+Scientific expert committees in public health policymaking during the COVID-19 pandemic in Germany: A document analysis (Link, article in German)

 Contact: Lisa Pfadenhauer, Kerstin Sell